nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 :information_source: **Very Important Re-emphasis** <br>
-The scheduler will always recommend timeslots and **rank them in descending time** duration that the participants could meet up.
+The timingRecommender will always recommend timeslots and **rank them in descending time** duration that the participants could meet up.
 </div>